If you’re a salon or spa owner, you know that selling products is a big part of your business.

 Many salon software platforms have online store capabilities built directly into the platform.
 The benefit of using your salon software’s store is keeping inventory in sync between the physical location and your online store.

 However, the drawback is that the features available in these built-in online stores are limited.
-This might be ok for selling some gift cards or a few items.
-But if you want to build an online store that you can grow over time, I recommend using a dedicated online store platform for this and then set up inventory synchronization between your salon software and your online store.
+This might be okay for selling some gift cards or a few items.
+But if you want to build an online store that you can grow over time, I recommend using a dedicated online store platform and then setting up inventory synchronization between your salon software and your online store.

 The platform I recommend you use for building your online store is Shopify.
 This is the easiest yet most powerful solution for business owners like you.
 Many big brands started on Shopify and run large successful online businesses today.